zoltanctoth/ceu-cloud-class/aws.md

 ## Part 1.
 Preamble, Regions, Availability Zones (AZ), Edge Locations

 #### Preamble
 Cloud computing allows users to quickly access an arbitrary amount of compute resources from a distance without the need to buy or maintain hardware themselves.
 There are many cloud computing services.
 This note describes the use of the Amazon Web Services ([AWS](http://aws.amazon.com/)) and its resources.
-However, the fundamental concepts covered here will generally apply to other cloud computing services such as [Google Cloud](https://cloud.google.com/), [Digital Ocean](https://www.digitalocean.com/), [Microsoft Azure](https://azure.microsoft.com/), [etc.](http://cloud-computing.softwareinsider.com/), though with substantial differences in jargon used by each provider.
+However, the fundamental concepts covered here will generally apply to other cloud computing services such as [Google Cloud](https://cloud.google.com/) and [Microsoft Azure](https://azure.microsoft.com/), though with substantial differences in jargon used by each provider.

 #### Glossary and abbreviations
 - [AWS](http://aws.amazon.com/) - Amazon Web Services.
 A collection of cloud computing services provided by Amazon.
 - [EC2](http://aws.amazon.com/ec2/) - Elastic Compute.
 A particular AWS service that provides 'resizable cloud hosting services'.
 This service allows you to configure and rent computers to meet you compute needs on an as needed basis.
 - [EBS](http://aws.amazon.com/ebs/) - Elastic Block Storage.
 A data storage solution offered through the EC2 service.
 This service allows you to rent disk storage and associate that storage with your compute resources.
 EBS volumes are generally backed by SSD devices.
 EBS volumes can only be directly attached to a single EC2 instance at a time.
 - [S3](http://aws.amazon.com/s3/) - Simple storage service.
-A storage service that is cheaper than EBS and allows for storage of larger amounts of data with some drawbacks [compared to EBS](http://www.tomsitpro.com/articles/cost-of-the-cloud-book,2-694-2.html).
+A storage service that is cheaper than EBS and allows for storage of larger amounts of data with some drawbacks [compared to EBS TODO](http://www.tomsitpro.com/articles/cost-of-the-cloud-book,2-694-2.html).
 S3 volumes store data as objects that are accessed by an API or command line interface or other application designed to work with S3.
-EBS volumes on the other hand can be mounted as if they were a local disk drive associated with the Instance..
+EBS volumes on the other hand can be mounted (directly connected to an EC2 instance) as if they were a local disk drive associated with the Instance..
 - [SSD](http://en.wikipedia.org/wiki/Solid-state_drive) - Solid state drive.
 A particular type of storage hardware that is generally faster and more expensive than traditional hard drives.
 - [HDD](http://en.wikipedia.org/wiki/Hard_disk_drive) - Hard disk drive.
 A particular type of storage hardware that is generally cheaper and larger but slower than SSD.
 HDD drives are traditional hard drives that access data on a spinning magnetic disk.
 - [Ephemeral storage](http://stackoverflow.com/questions/11566223/what-data-is-stored-in-ephemeral-storage-of-amazon-ec2-instance) - Also known as Instance Store storage.
 Data storage associated with an EC2 instance that is local to the host computer.
 This storage *does not persist* when the instance is stopped or terminated.
 In other words, anything you store in this way will be lost if the system is stopped or terminated.
 Instance store volumes may be backed by SSD or HDD devices.